YangLabHKUST/UCS/README.md

 Actually, the only things you should provide are the gene map and a nuclei segmentation mask of the same height and width.
 You can obtain the nuclei segmentation either by using Cellpose on DAPI image or directly obtain it from the platform like Vizgen or Xenium.

-Note that it is important to make sure the gene map and nuclei mask are aligned correctly.
-The `check_paired.py` script can be used to check the alignment of the gene map and nuclei mask.
+**Note that it is important to make sure the gene map and nuclei mask are aligned correctly.
+The `check_paired.py` script can be used to check the alignment of the gene map and nuclei mask by visualization.**
 ```bash
 python run.py --gene_map YOUR_PATH/gene_map.tif \  # The gene map is a 3D image with shape (height, width, n_genes)
 --nuclei_mask YOUR_PATH/nuclei_mask.tif \      # The nuclei mask is a 2D image with shape (height, width)